EU AI Act – The Importance of the Dec 8 Political Deal on Foundation Models

 Share This Post

 On December 8, 2023, the European Parliament, European Commission, and Council of the EU reached a significant political agreement concerning AI regulation.
-An analysis of the unofficial final draft is forthcoming, but in the meantime, it is important to note key developments.
+An analysis of the unofficial final draft is forthcoming, but in the meantime, it is important to note key developments of EU AI act.

 The primary issue under consideration was whether to regulate the technology behind AI systems like ChatGPT or just the applications.
 The resistance from Germany, France, and Italy to the regulation of general-purpose AI (GPAI) models did not prevail, and the Parliament’s proposal, as discussed previously, was largely accepted, albeit in a less strict form.